Chess: 1700–1873: Romantic era

 As the 19th century progressed, chess organization developed quickly.
 Many chess clubs, chess books, and chess journals appeared.
 There were correspondence matches between cities; for example, the London Chess Club played against the Edinburgh Chess Club in 1824.
 Chess problems became a regular part of 19th-century newspapers; Bernhard Horwitz, Josef Kling, and Samuel Loyd composed some of the most influential problems.
 In 1843, von der Lasa published his and Bilguer's Handbuch des Schachspiels (Handbook of Chess), the first comprehensive manual of chess theory.

 The first modern chess tournament was organized by Howard Staunton, a leading English chess player, and was held in London in 1851.
 It was won by the German Adolf Anderssen, who was hailed as the leading chess master.
-His brilliant, energetic attacking style was typical for the time.
+His energetic attacking style was typical for the time.
 Sparkling games like Anderssen's Immortal Game and Evergreen Game or Morphy's "Opera Game" were regarded as the highest possible summit of the art of chess.
 Deeper insight into the nature of chess came with the American Paul Morphy, an extraordinary chess prodigy.
 Morphy won against all important competitors (except Staunton, who refused to play), including Anderssen, during his short chess career between 1857 and 1863.
-Morphy's success stemmed from a combination of brilliant attacks and sound strategy; he intuitively knew how to prepare attacks.